*GIVEAWAY NOW CLOSED*

 |I chose to glue mine on right away, because my fabric was thick and the glue wouldn’t bleed through to the other side.
 Next I took the patch/fabric combo to my machine and sewed it down with matching cream thread around the felt edge.|

 |It’s a bit wonky, but I think you still get the idea what it all looks like.|

 So there you go, hopefully I was able to make the process clear enough, but if you need me to clarify anything let me know.

 Now we are down to the exciting bit!
 A GIVEAWAY!!!
 I got an extra Punch Needle Embroidery set with 4 skeins of floss to give away to one lucky follower!
 (I am so excited to send one of you this fun set, it comes with 3 different sized needles, a threader, and a pattern for you to practice with.)

 So what do you need to do to be entered to win?
 Just go ahead and follow me and then leave me a comment here saying that you do (and if you want to, you can tell me whatever cool idea you have for the punch needle embroidery tool in your comment too!)
 Since this is my first giveaway I’m sorry to say I am going to have to limit entry for this one to US residents only since I want to figure out the whole process first!
 (If I get to over 100 followers I am going to celebrate with a really awesome second surprise giveaway, so don’t hold back!)

 I saw this picture last night here and my husband and I thought it was very funny,

 Ha, ha, that’s my fear, but if that’s the case, then you will have a one in 12 chance of winning I guess!!!

 The giveaway will close in a week, (January 30th) so I will announce the winner then!
+If you’re interested, you could learn more embroidery check out Halloween embroidery designs!
 Thanks for reading!